Truco: Truco Paulista

-Truco Paulista is played mostly in the state of São Paulo and is usually played between two teams of two players each.
+Truco Paulista is a variety of Truco popular in Brazil, originally conceived in the state of São Paulo and is usually played between two teams of two players each.
 The game is won by the first team to reach 12 points.
-Each regular round is worth 1 point.
+Each regular round is worth 1 point with some exceptions (see Pointing System).

 One player is the first to shuffle and deal.
-The dealer is allowed to look at the faces of the cards while shuffling so as to be able to place certain cards at certain spots within the deck (e.g. placing the highest-ranking cards together).
+The dealer is allowed to look at the faces of the cards before shuffling so as to be able to place certain cards at certain spots within the deck (e.g. placing the highest-ranking cards together).
 They are not allowed, however, to browse freely through the deck.
 After shuffling, the deck must be handed to the player to the left (the cortador), who can either reshuffle (without looking at the faces of the cards). cut it or do nothing.
 The deck (or the part of it chosen by the cortador) is then returned to the dealer who deals the cards from the top or bottom of the deck (this is chosen by the cortador).
 The cards must be dealt counter-clockwise, starting with the player to the dealer's right.
 They can be dealt one at a time or, most commonly, three at a time.
 If the cortador chooses not to reshuffle, they can deal their and their partner's cards in advance.

 The players each play one card, starting with the player to the right of the dealer, the mão (hand) and ending with the dealer, called the pé (foot).
 The player who played the highest-ranked card wins the trick for the team and begins the subsequent trick.

 The rounds consist of a best-of-three tricks.
 The team that wins two tricks wins the round and gets the point.
 If the first trick (or first and second tricks) ends in a tie, the winner of the next trick wins the round.
 If the second or third tricks end in a tie, the winner of the first trick wins the hand.
 In the rare occasion that all three tricks end in ties, nobody is awarded the point.
 In the case of a tie, the following trick is started by the player who tied the last trick.

+Pointing System

-At any point during the game any of the players can raise the stakes by saying truco.
+At any point in Truco Paulista during the game any of the players can raise the stakes by saying truco.
 When a player asks for truco, the opposing team has three options: